inBeat/inbeat-website/content/top-influencers/tiktok/painters/canada/_index.md

 ---
-title: Top 10 Painters TikTok Influencers In Canada In 2023
+title: Top 10 Painters TikTok Influencers In Canada In 2024
 description: >-
-  Find top painters TikTok influencers in Canada in 2023.
-Most popular hashtags: #art #painter #painting #artist.
+  Find top painters TikTok influencers in Canada in 2024.
+Most popular hashtags: #painter #art #painting #artist.
 platform: TikTok
 hits: 130
-text_top: Identify the most popular TikTok profiles on inBeat.
+text_top: See the most popular TikTok profiles on inBeat.
-text_bottom: Our database aggregates 130 TikTok influencers like this in Canada for you to work with.
+text_bottom: Our search engine holds 130 TikTok influencers like this in Canada for you to contact.
 profiles:
   - username: "nicolas.abtan"
     fullname: >-